dsrvlabs/mina-performance-dashboard/README.md

 Login to Grafana
 - Visit : <code>http://GRAFANA_IP_ADDRESS:3000</code>
-- You can login to Grafana using user `admin` and default password is also `admin`. when you connect to Grafana first time.
-When you login, you will see a screen to set new password for `admin`.
+- You can login to Grafana with username `admin` and default password `admin`.
+After you connect to Grafana for the first time, you will see a screen to set new password for your account.

 Add data source
 - <code>Configuration > Data Sources > Add data source > Prometheus</code>